 An automatic current reduction drastically reduces application power dissipation and cooling requirements.
 Modify stand still current, delay time and decay via register settings.
 Automatic freewheeling and passive motor braking are provided as an option for stand still.
 Passive braking reduces motor standstill power consumption to zero, while still providing effective dampening and braking!
-An option for faster detection of standstill is provided for use with highly frequent motion commands.
+An option for faster detection of standstill is provided for both, ramp generator and STEP/DIR operation.

-Figure 1.3 Automatic Motor Current Power Down
+Figure 1.4 Automatic Motor Current Power Down

-1.6 stealthChop2 & spreadCycle Driver
+1.6 StealthChop2 & SpreadCycle Driver

-stealthChop is a voltage chopper based principle.
+StealthChop is a voltage chopper based principle.
 It especially guarantees that the motor is absolutely quiet in standstill and in slow motion, except for noise generated by ball bearings.
-Unlike other voltage mode choppers, stealthChop2 does not require any configuration.
+Unlike other voltage mode choppers, StealthChop2 does not require any configuration.
 It automatically learns the best settings during the first motion after power up and further optimizes the settings in subsequent motions.
 An initial homing sequence is sufficient for learning.
-Optionally, initial learning parameters can be pre-configured via the interface. stealthChop2 allows high motor dynamics, by reacting at once to a change of motor velocity.
+Optionally, initial learning parameters can be pre-configured via the interface.
+StealthChop2 allows high motor dynamics, by reacting at once to a change of motor velocity.

-For highest dynamic applications, spreadCycle is an option to stealthChop2.
-It can be enabled via input pin (standalone mode) or via SPI interface. stealthChop2 and spreadCycle may even be used in a combined configuration for the best of both worlds: stealthChop2 for no-noise stand still, silent and smooth performance, spreadCycle at higher velocity for high dynamics and highest peak velocity at low vibration.
+For highest dynamic applications, SpreadCycle is an option to StealthChop2.
+It can be enabled via input pin (standalone mode) or via SPI or UART interface.
+StealthChop2 and SpreadCycle may even be used in a combined configuration for the best of both worlds: StealthChop2 for no-noise stand still, silent and smooth performance, SpreadCycle at higher velocity for high dynamics and highest peak velocity at low vibration.

-spreadCycle is an advanced cycle-by-cycle chopper mode.
+SpreadCycle is an advanced cycle-by-cycle chopper mode.
 It offers smooth operation and good resonance dampening over a wide range of speed and load.
-The spreadCycle chopper scheme automatically integrates and tunes fast decay cycles to guarantee smooth zero crossing performance.
+The SpreadCycle chopper scheme automatically integrates and tunes fast decay cycles to guarantee smooth zero crossing performance.

-Benefits of using stealthChop2:
+Benefits of using StealthChop2: